 Cows alone produce 150 billion gallons of a greenhouse gas called methane each day (hint: it’s the gas which makes up farts– both human and animal).
 The billions of tons of waste from the animals (read: poop) seeps into nearby bodies of water, poisoning them.
 The livestock industries have a huge ecological footprint and destroy the biosphere with each passing day.

-However, veg eaters keep plants as the staple in their diets, which gives the most vitamins, minerals, fiber, and antioxidants.
+However, veg eaters keep plants as the staple in their diets, which gives the most vitamins, minerals, fibre, and antioxidants.
 Here are a few reasons why veg eaters chose and maintain their diets:

 - It helps them avoid chronic lifestyle diseases which are common from the standard Western diet: obesity, diabetes, and cardiovascular problems.